agt-the-walker/shogi-utils/cheatsheet.md

-I only list shogi variants with drops, and whose board size doesn't differ too much from regular shogi, for the reasons described in [this page](README.md).
+I only list shogi variants with drops, and whose board size doesn't differ too much from standard shogi, for the reasons described in [this page](README.md).

 # Shogi